karakum-team/karakum/docs/guides/Basic_usage.md

 }
 ```

-And now we need to make the last step, let's go through namespace members and convert each of them. `render` callback,
+And now we need to make the last step: let's go through namespace members and convert each of them. `render` callback,
-that we have as the last parameter in our plugin function is some kind of continuation, it receives AST node, passes it
+that we have as the last parameter in our plugin function is some kind of continuation, it receives an AST node, passes it
-through the plugin chain and returns a string as the result of conversion.
+through the plugin chain and returns a string as the conversion result.
 Knowing that, we can write this code:

 ```diff
 const ts = require("typescript");